ppy/osu-wiki/news/2024/2024-11-06-osu-world-cup-2024-round-of-32-recap.md

 ::{#scylla}::

 On Saturday the community has been given a pleasure of watching a top tier match between two very evenly matched teams, Sweden (#15) and Indonesia (#18).
-This was not just an even matchup on paper, with the match itself becoming more intense by the minute, leading to the first tiebreaker being played in a match this year!
+This was not just an even matchup on paper though, with the match itself becoming more intense by the minute, leading to the first tiebreaker being played in a match this year!

 Sweden ended clutching the win with a final score of 5–4, and ::{ flag=SE }:: scylla, team Sweden's captain, kindly agreed to sharing a small glimpse at how a World Cup team prepared for their match versus Indonesia.